core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In particular, by using the information retrieved from the informative response, the proxy configures an observation of the target resource at the origin server, acting as a client directly taking part in the group observation.

-As a consequence, the proxy will listen to the IP multicast address and port number indicated by the server in the informative response, as 'cli_addr' and 'cli_port' element of 'req_info' under the 'tp_info' parameter, respectively (see {{ssssec-udp-transport-specific}}).
-Furthermore, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified in the 'token' element of 'req_info' under the 'tp_info' parameter in the informative response.
+As a consequence, the proxy will listen to the IP multicast address and port number indicated by the server in the informative response in 'tpi_details' (see {{ssssec-udp-transport-specific}}).
+Furthermore, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified in the 'tpi_token' in the informative response.

 Then, the proxy performs the following actions.